 • Whole body deep dose 5 rem

 • Skin dose 50 rem

 • Extremity dose 50 rem

-• Lens of the eye dose 50 rem
+• Lens of the eye dose 15 rem

-- 5.2 Each authorized user working in a restricted area or handling nuclear gauges shall be assigned a whole-body radiation monitoring device or TLD (Thermo Luminescent Dosimeter) capable of measuring gamma and neutron radiation. - 5.3 All individuals transporting or using radioactive materials must be on the authorized user list prior to receiving a TLD. - 5.4 All individuals performing maintenance repair or calibration of radioactive devices must wear the TLD assigned to them. - 5.5 The assigned TLD shall be worn at all times while working with or around nuclear gauges.
+- 5.2 Each authorized user working in a restricted area or handling nuclear gauges shall be assigned a whole-body radiation monitoring device or TLD (Thermo Luminescent Dosimeter) capable of measuring gamma and neutron radiation. - 5.2.1 As a condition of being eligible for gauge assignment, all individuals assigned a TLD will be held responsible for actively participating in the Radiation Safety Program, including wearing the TLD assigned to them and returning the TLD to the RRSO when it is due. - 5.3 All individuals transporting or using radioactive materials must be on the authorized user list prior to receiving a TLD. - 5.4 All individuals performing maintenance, repair or calibration of radioactive devices must wear the TLD assigned to them. - 5.5 The assigned TLD shall be worn at all times while working with or around nuclear gauges.
 TLDs are assigned to specific individuals and shall not be used by any other employee. - 5.6 The TLD shall be worn on the upper torso.
 Ideally, the TLD should be worn on the chest area. - 5.7 When the TLD is not being worn, it shall be stored in a relatively radiation-free location.